 The Ghost blogging platform doesn't provide this functionality out of the box.
-This makes some people whine a bit since they were probably used to Wordpress and other platforms that provided basic commenting at the flip of a switch.
+This makes some people whine a bit since they were probably used to WordPress and other platforms that provided basic commenting at the flip of a switch.

 Now that I've been using Ghost Pro for a while and have a third party commenting service plugged into my blog...
 I get it.

-The Ghost team are absolutely justified in their approach to comments and other addons.
+The Ghost team are absolutely justified in their approach to comments and other add-ons.
 They already provide an excellent way to bolt on whatever functionality you need through their Integrations system.
 Some non-techie types may need a bit of help, but it really isn't that complicated (copy-pasting some code into a theme) and the beauty of having a Ghost Pro account is that customer service are there to help you with any problems you may have.

 In my case, and having done my due diligence, I chose Fastcomments as a commenting system for my blog, but other options were perfectly viable too.
-Disqus is the most used, but on a personal level and as part of the philosphy embedded in my site, I wanted to move away from these big players and there are plenty of alternatives to choose from.
+Disqus is the most used, but on a personal level and as part of the philosophy embedded in my site, I wanted to move away from these big players and there are plenty of alternatives to choose from.

 The main drive behind choices I make is to keep things as simple as possible and in this way show others that you don't need anything fancy.
-I'm not interested in messing around with themes and other customisation options.
+I'm not interested in messing around with themes and other customization options.
 I use Ghost's default Casper theme straight out of the box and I think it looks great and works just fine.